How to Pack Tools for Moving – Time to Pack Up Your Garage!

 Conventional wisdom says that, since they’re usually loaded with as much junk as useful stuff, garages should be packed last.
 There is some logic behind that reasoning.
 After all (be honest here), when was the last time you looked into your garage without the feeling of helplessness in front of the chaos that lay before you?
 We hear you 100%.
 Still, try to turn it all upside down and start from there.

 First of all, sort things out.
-Decide on what’s going with you to your new home and what’s going away.
-Put stuff you need on one side, and what you don’t need on the other.
+Decide on what to keep and bring with you to your new home and what’s going away.
+Put stuff you need on one side, and what you don’t need on the other to get rid of it.
 Then, you can earn some money by selling the surplus, or you can organize things for donation to a local charity.
 If you decide to organize a sale, a useful thing to do is to estimate the value of household goods first.
 Either way, the space will be a lot clearer than before and packing will be that much easier.

 checklist and a model of a house